 Aptos is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Aptos is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Aptos doesn't have a public transportation system that people use for their commute.

 The per capita income in Aptos in 2010 was $51,439, which is wealthy relative to California and the nation.
 This equates to an annual income of $205,756 for a family of four.